Bug bounty is aliveFind a hole. Tell us, not Twitter.

 - Find a hole?
 Email security@journal-genie.com.
 We acknowledge within five business days.
 We don't sue researchers acting in good faith.

-- Our hardening is real and verifiable: row-level security policies, encrypted at rest and in transit, hash-chained audit log for sensitive event streams, daily backups, 30/30 adversarial RLS test battery, dependency Dependabot updates, signed CI artifacts.
+- Our hardening is real and verifiable: row-level security policies, encrypted at rest and in transit, a hash-chained audit log for sensitive event streams, daily backups, cross-account isolation enforced at the database layer, continuous dependency updates, and signed CI artifacts.

 Our security postureWhat we have shipped today